davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ---
 title: "Why P-Values are not the Error Rate"
-subtitle: "Or, when to conclude you're being swindled in the Mos Eisley cantina"
+subtitle: "or when to conclude you're being swindled in the Mos Eisley cantina"
 layout: post
 date: 2016-06-21 22:48
 image: /assets/images/markdown.jpg